SlayHorizon/godot-project-structure-template/README.md

 # Godot Project Structure Template

-> [!NOTE]
+> [!TIP]
 > **Ready-to-use Godot project template you can directly open in Godot.**

-> Use this as inspiration, adapt the structure to your preferences and needs.
+This template is a starting point for organising a Godot Project.
+Use it as inspiration and adapt it to your preferences and needs.

-A feature oriented folder structure for Godot projects, designed not only for clarity but also to make team collaboration easier.
-I created this because I couldn't find good and simple project organization that weren't either too specific or just copying Unity's scenes/scripts split (which I dislike personally as it creates duplication).

-This structure works well for most indie projects and small teams.
-Keep it simple, no need to overcomplicate things.
+I created this template because I wanted a resource to share with people who asked me about structuring Godot projects., but most examples I found were either too specific or simply mirrored Unity’s scenes/scripts split, which I find less practical for Godot due to duplication.
+So here it is.

+## Principles

+This project structure is based on a few principles that tend to scale well:

+- Group related logic together
+- Separate raw assets from Godot-specific files.
+- Keep structure shallow unless depth improves clarity.
+- Favor consistency across naming, file layout, and behavior.
+- All folder and file names should use `snake_case` (recommended by the [Godot style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#naming-conventions)).

+You can adapt these principles or extend them to match your own style.
+Following them often leads to practical benefits, especially as projects grow:

+## Benefits

+Having a clear and consistent folder structure:

+- Makes collaboration smoother as everyone knows where things go.
+- Speeds up onboarding for new team members
+- Helps avoid duplicated files or logic
+- Reduces time spent searching for assets or scripts
+- Scales naturally as your game grows in complexity

+Whether you’re working solo or with a team,, structure becomes invisible when it works and painful when it doesn’t.

+---

 ## Root Folder